 - OptiFine is a mod that gives you some great additional rendering effects, GLSL Shaders works with it and gives even more rendering styles, and Unbelievable Shaders modifies these shaders further.
 Also give Eihort a look, it's an easy-to-use standalone program that lets you see and explore much more of your world at once.
 Finally, Chunky is an amazing self-contained renderer: choose your chunks, load them, set the view and let 'er rip.
 Definitely try out the various options.

 - FigurePrints - this commercial firm has a 3D application that lets you select and preview a chunk of your world all in one place, then order it directly.
 The user interface for selecting a chunk is a bit weak ("just type your coordinates in here"), but on the other hand what it does is simply grabs the area near where the player is located.
 Preview is in 3D, which is great, and performance is very snappy.
 A very cool thing is that it works in multiplayer!
-Also, just select the texture pack you want, vs. having to dig out the terrain.png file.
+Also, just select the texture pack you want, vs. having to use a terrainExt.png file.
 It also does half-blocks and stairs (but not fences).
 Downsides include not being able to control the export in various ways.
 There are also some texturing errors.
 But, this software can all but improve over time - if it gets people trying out 3D printing, great!

 - MineToys and the MineCon Shop (French) offer 3D prints of your character.
 More on how MineToys works here.